github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-cloud-providers.md

 ### Accessing resources in your cloud provider

 Once you've obtained the access token, you can use specific cloud actions or scripts to authenticate to the cloud provider and deploy to its resources.
 These steps could differ for each cloud provider.

+For example, Alibaba Cloud maintains their own instructions for OIDC authentication.
+For more information, see [Overview of OIDC-based SSO](https://www.alibabacloud.com/help/en/ram/user-guide/overview-of-oidc-based-sso) in the Alibaba Cloud documentation.

 In addition, the default expiration time of this access token could vary between each cloud and can be configurable at the cloud provider's side.

 ## Further reading